 How can you treat hot flushes?

-Combined HRT patches that contain both oestrogen and progestogen seem to be most effective.
+Other types of HRT such as combined HRT patches that contain both oestrogen and progestogen are also effective.

 If you don’t want to take HRT, other prescription medicines, including certain antidepressants and clonidine (usually prescribed to help with blood pressure) might help.

-Heat seems to trigger flushes for some women.
-Using a fan and taking cooler baths and showers can help, as can wearing layered clothing and switching your duvet for layers of sheets.
+Heat triggers flushes for some women.
+Using a fan and taking cooler baths and showers can help.
+Wear layered clothing and switch your duvet for layers of sheets too.
 And weird as it sounds, some women wear socks to bed to lower their core body temperature!

 You could also try cooling gels or placing a cold compress on the back of your neck when you feel a hot flush coming on.

-Some women find practising slow, deep abdominal breathing for 15 minutes in the morning and evening, as well as when a hot flush starts, helps to control their symptoms.
-Meditation, yoga or tai chi also seem to help in some cases.
+Some women will do slow, deep abdominal breathing to ease symptoms.
+Try 15 minutes in the morning and evening, as well as when a hot flush starts, to help control the severity.
+Meditation, yoga or tai chi also helps in some cases.

 Target your diet

-Phytoestrogens, found in plant foods like soy beans, chickpeas, lentils, ground flaxseed and red clover, have a similar chemical makeup to oestrogen.
-There is some evidence that eating foods rich in phytoestrogens can help to reduce the frequency and severity of hot flushes, because of it’s
+Phytoestrogens are found in plant foods like soy beans, chickpeas, lentils, ground flaxseed and red clover.
+These natural compounds have a similar chemical makeup to oestrogen, and as a result there’s some evidence that eating foods rich in phytoestrogens can help to reduce the frequency and severity of hot flushes.

 Supplements for hot flushes

-Some women find that non-prescription medications and menopause supplements help with their hot flush symptoms.
+Non-prescription medications and menopause supplements may help with hot flush symptoms.